One of a series of articles on the history of the Balboa Reservoir.

 By 1976 there was a full-fledged plan to house hundreds of diesel buses on the south basin land.
 There came such swift neighborhood resistance to the idea, demonstrated at a public meeting in May, that the SFMTA immediately backed down.
 Noise, pollution, and a reduction in property values were the focus of objections.

 Later that month, the editor of the Sunnyside News, Ken Hoegger, reported that in addition to 265 buses, Muni planned to build offices there for 365 employees on the site.
-In this newsletter of the Sunnyside Neighborhood Association (SNA), we also learn that this effort to resist Muni’s bus yard was spearheaded by Jesse David Wall, CCSF physics teacher and then SNA president, by putting together a coalition of neighborhood associations from Westwood Park, Miraloma Park, Mission Terrace, Oceanview-Merced-Ingleside (OMI), and others.
+In this newsletter of the Sunnyside Neighborhood Association (SNA), we also learn that this effort to resist Muni’s bus yard was spearheaded by Jesse David Wall, CCSF physics teacher and SNA past-president, by putting together a coalition of neighborhood associations from Westwood Park, Miraloma Park, Mission Terrace, Oceanview-Merced-Ingleside (OMI), and others.
 As we’ll see in the next post, Wall’s leadership was critical in the defeat of proposed housing for the reservoir site in the mid-to-late 1980s.

 The bus yard matter was even investigated by the civil grand jury, which noted: “Two hundred and fifty well-prepared and determined people faced three members of the TSCC [Transportation Study Coordination Committee] ….
 The meeting ended when the three members voted to have their consultants … look elsewhere to put the Muni buses.”